Davphla/awesome-epitech/README.md

 ### External tools

 #### Intranet related
-- [Epitech to google calendar](https://github.com/Thezap/Linker_EPITECH_To_GOOGLE_Calendar) - A browser extension to sync your Epitech calendar to your Google calendar.
+- [Epitech to google calendar](https://github.com/Thezap/Linker_EPITECH_To_GOOGLE_Calendar) - Sync your Epitech calendar to your Google calendar.
 - [Projects subjects](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/project_subjects) - Allow you to access to any subject of the first 3 years of EPITECH from the terminal.
 - [Terminal Timeline](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/terminal_timeline) - Allow you to access to your Epitech's timeline from the terminal.